 One day a week a group of us met to make blankets over lunch for Project Linus (http://www.projectlinus.org/index.shtml).
 Project Linus gives blankets to children in the hospital (if some one ask the hospital about the program), to homeless children and children who have lost a parent or sibling to one of the on going wars.
 After 8 weeks we donated about 2 dozen blankets.
 I didn't think I would get my knitted baby blanket done in time so I made 5 fleece blankets.
 The no-sew fleece blankets took about an hour and a half each.
 The knitted one took 40 minutes for just 3 rows and it is a LOT of rows.
 The knitted one is finished so I'll tuck the ends in and put in the next batch of donated blankets.

 In mid April I sorted everything that had landed in the sunroom over the past year.
 A friend said he could take what we had planned out for the room and make it happen.
 A year earlier over 1/2 of the electricity in the room shorted out.
 We were down to one dim ceiling light and one outlet working in one very long skinny room.
 The plan was too clear all the stuff out, demo the awful damaged cheap paneling and replace it with a fully framed, insolated, rewired renovation in 5-6 weeks.
-There were a few days I stayed up until 2 am to make sure everything was ready for him to do his part and well
+There were a few days I stayed up until 2 am to make sure everything was ready for him

 No comments: